UPDATED on June 15, 2020

-Recent anecdotal reports and studies in test tubes have suggested that these drugs may also help treat COVID-19, the pandemic illness caused by the new Coronavirus.
+Recent anecdotal reports and studies in test tubes have suggested that these compounds may also help treat COVID-19, the pandemic illness caused by the new Coronavirus.
 It was this news that caused recent shortages.
 On March 19, 2020, however, Mylan, a manufacturer of hydroxychloroquine, announced it would accelerate production in the United States, and Teva, another pharmaceutical company, announced that it will supply millions of doses to the United States.
-Other companies have also scaled up their production of this drug, and we anticipate that drug shortages will soon be alleviated.
-Hydroxychloroquine (Plaquenil) is an anti-malarial drug that can help individuals with rheumatoid arthritis and lupus.
+Other companies have also scaled up their production of their product, and we anticipate that shortages will soon be alleviated.
+Hydroxychloroquine (Plaquenil) is an anti-malarial medicine that can help individuals with rheumatoid arthritis and lupus.
 Both medications have anti-inflammatory properties and can be useful in treating joint inflammation and skin conditions associated with lupus.

 Chinese and French researchers have found that hydroxychloroquine can be used to treat pneumonia resulting from the coronavirus.
 The results from preliminary studies were promising.
 To facilitate research, the World Health Organization is starting an international clinical trial of various medications that may serve as effective treatments for the coronavirus.